 What is the main purpose of a spa?

-Is spa therapy considered medical treatment?
+Is spa therapy medical treatment?

 Are aromatherapy treatments safe?